farhangnaderi/skyscribe/README.md

-# SkyScribe - Aerial Skywriting for PX4 Drones
+# SkyScribe - Aerial Skywriting with Drones

-Convert text strings into PX4-compatible drone flight paths using Hershey stroke fonts, Douglas-Peucker path simplification, and GPS coordinate transformation.
+Convert text to autonomous flight missions for PX4, ArduPilot, and other MAVLink-compatible autopilots.
+Uses Hershey stroke fonts, Douglas-Peucker path simplification, and GPS coordinate transformation.

 ## Features